akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

 Enrich Records With the Attribute
 ---------------------------------

-In the previous tutorial, we've created a custom boolean attribute.
+In the previous tutorial, we've created a custom simple metric attribute.
 In this tutorial, we will be able to enrich this attribute directly in the records of the reference entity.

 1) Domain Layer